sezan92/sezan92.github.io/_posts/2023-08-28-RL-course1-w2-blog.md

 Anyway, these challenges to the reward hypothesis lead us to the future research of Reinforcement learning!

+## Episodic Tasks and Continuing Tasks

+Till now, all the discussions were related to the tasks or works assuming the task will end once!
+What if it doesn't?
+For example, if we are playing a game of football - some call it soccer - the game will end after 90 minutes assuming no extra time.
+This kind of tasks are known as episodic tasks.
+What if it is a Badminton match?
+There is no time bound!
+Only when one player can score 21 points , the game is over!
+This can be summarized as a type of Continuous task!
+Or suppose from a real world example, Refrigerator.
+The refrigerator is always on!
+Continuous task!

+### Discounting

+Related to the task being Episodic or Continuous, the definition of Expected reward will be affected.
+For an episodic task, the total expected reward is,

+$G_t = R_1 + \gammaR_2 + {\gamma}^2R_3 + ......{\gamma}^{n-1}R_n$
+[To be continued...]

 ## Reference

 - All of the screenshots are from Course 1, Week 1 of Reinforcement Learning Specialization.